 It’s an acronym.
 BARF originally stood for Bones And Raw Food but has been modified to Biologically Appropriate Raw Food.
 Its core principle is to feed as nature intended, just like their wild canine ancestors.

 BARF Diet Principles

-The BARF model is the diet that started the raw feeding movement.
+The BARF model is the diet that gets started with the raw feeding movement.
 Technically the concept of the BARF diet was around long before commercial kibble diets, but it wasn’t truly established and coined until the late ’90s by Dr. Ian Billinghurst, an Australian veterinarian and leader in the raw pet food industry.

-In 2001, he published his third book entitled, “The BARF Diet”, which launched the concept of raw feeding to the general public.
+In 2001, he published his third book entitled, “The BARF Diet,” which launched the concept of raw feeding to the general public.
 Since then, raw feeding has become much more widely accepted as a natural and safe feeding practice for dogs and cats.

-The BARF diet isn’t a recipe per se.
+The BARF diet isn’t a chicken recipe per se.
 Instead, it’s a guideline that can be modified to accommodate your pet’s needs, your preferences, and the availability of ingredients.
 It heavily promotes rotational feeding to provide the best variety and sources of each of their essential nutrients.

 BARF Diet Breakdown